okjuan/virtual.book/_posts/2023-12-01-where-ideas-come-from.md

 ---
-modified_date: 2024-03-12
+modified_date: 2024-09-19
 layout: post
 title: where do ideas come from?
 permalink: /where-ideas-come-from
 tags: notes writing subconscious creativity
 ---

-Don't come up with the plot of your story, {% post_url_with_hover_card says Stephen King | 2023-12-09-on-writing %}.
+Don't come up with the plot of your story, {% vbook_post says Stephen King | 2023-12-09-on-writing %}.
 <!--more-->

 > Plotting and the spontaneity of real creation aren't compatible.